 Hoffman has recently moved to Brooklyn.
-He's a New York State licensed private investigator and he has started his own private investigation firm specializing in criminal and civil rights cases.
+He's a New York State licensed private investigator and he has started his own private investigation firm specializing in criminal defense and civil rights cases.

 His first novel, The White Van was short-listed for a CWA Ian Fleming Steel Dagger award, and listed as one of the ten best mysteries of 2014 by the Wall Street Journal, a best book of the year by the San Francisco Chronicle, and one of the 22 best literary debuts by Buzzfeed.
 His second novel, Every Man a Menace was released in October, 2016, and was also listed as top ten thriller of the year by the Wall Street Journal.

 Buzzfeed - How I Turned My Job As A Public Investigator Into A First Novel